SelfcastPro/selfcast-deck/talentscout/README.md

 ## Deploy
 - Create a new Vercel project → *Import GitHub repo* → set **Root Directory** to `talentscout` → add env vars:
-- `DATABASE_URL` *(optional – enables persistent Postgres storage; when omitted the app uses an in-memory store that resets between deploys)*
+- `DATABASE_URL` *(optional – enables persistent Postgres storage; when omitted the app uses an in-memory store that resets between deploys)*.
+If you set it, paste the **actual** Postgres connection string from your provider (for example `postgres://myuser:mysecret@db.eu-west-1.aws.neon.tech:5432/app?sslmode=require`).
+Placeholder fragments such as `USER`, `PASSWORD`, `HOST` or `DBNAME` are treated as missing, so migrations are skipped and Prisma stays disabled.
 - `INGEST_TOKEN`
 - `SESSION_SECRET`
 - Build script auto-skips `prisma migrate deploy` when `DATABASE_URL` is missing, so deploys succeed even without a database.